Orange left arrow graphic.Orange right arrow graphic.

 February

 Drive to Bandaragama to visit the Animal Wellness Trust.
-Return via Colombo in the afternoon and visit the Old Dutch Hospital, considered to be the oldest building in the Colombo Fort area it is now a heritage building and a vibrant shopping area with cafes, bars, shops and a spa.
+Return via Colombo and visit the Old Dutch Hospital, considered to be the oldest building in the Colombo Fort area.
+It is now a heritage building in a vibrant shopping area with cafes, bars, shops and a spa.
 Welcome dinner in the evening.

 3